 UNICEF believes every child has the right to be healthy and productive.
 Good nutrition is the bedrock of child survival and child development.
 Well-nourished children are better able to grow and learn, to participate in their communities, and to be resilient in the face of disease or disaster.

-H.Res.189 is a Congressional Resolution that outlines the importance of the United States leadership to accelerate global progress against maternal and child malnutrition, while also recognizing the need for the United States Agency for International Development’s (USAID) to provide improved and clear methods to track nutrition and food outcomes around the world.
+H.Res.189 / S.Res.260 is a Congressional Resolution that outlines the importance of the United States leadership to accelerate global progress against maternal and child malnutrition, while also recognizing the need for the United States Agency for International Development’s (USAID) to provide improved and clear methods to track nutrition and food outcomes around the world.

-This Mother's Day, join us in asking your Representative to cosponsor H.Res.189 today!
+Join us in asking your Members of Congress to cosponsor H.Res.189 / S.Res.260 today!

 Want to learn more about UNICEF's work to end nutrition globally?